 Indian cuisine has variety of recipes using legumes or pulses.
-Numerous types of pulses available across regions in the India.
+Numerous types of pulses are available across Indian states.
 These pulses are typically dry/hard and needs overnight soaking.
 ‘Kala vatana’ or ‘Dry black peas’ is one such legume among many.
 And one of my childhood favourite recipe is Kala vatanachi usal or Kala vatyanacha sambar.

 This particular recipe is common in state of Maharashtra, typically near western coastal region.
-Being speciality of coastal part, this recipe is prepared using coconut based gravy.
+Being speciality of the coastal part, this recipe is prepared using coconut based gravy.
 Slightly nuttier, sweet flavours of roasted coconut blends perfectly with earthy taste of black peas.
 The famous and classic accompaniment with kala vatana usal is soft-spongy aamboli.
-Aamboli is a kind of dosa prepared using fermented rice batter.
-In western coastal maharashtra known as ‘Konkan’, this classic combo – Vatana usal with aamboli prepared for celebrations or special occasions.
+Aamboli is very similar to dosa which is prepared using fermented rice batter.
+In Konkan which is coastal maharashtra, this classic combo – Vatana usal with aamboli is prepared for celebrations or special occasions.
 A spongy dosa when soaked in this gravy, tastes utterly delicious.
 Not just aamboli but one can enjoy this gravy with plain rice or any bread as well.

-Dry black peas are easily available in India but difficult to find in UK, not even in Indian grocery stores.
-So, I picked my packet of black peas during India visit.
+Dry black peas are easily available in India but difficult to find in UK, even in Indian grocery stores.
+So, I always pick my stock of black peas during India visit.
 This recipe is relatively easy, basically it needs freshly grated coconut and few standard Indian spices.
 However, requires some preparations as these peas are dry and hard.
 Simply, soak them overnight and pressure cook it.
 Once peas are well cooked, further steps are straightforward.
 So let’s checkout step by step process of how I make ‘Kalya vatanyachi usal/sambar‘

 1/2 cup kala vatana/dry black peas